suchipi/mark-applier/fixtures/index.md

 Or maybe you want to go to [the fixture](./fixture)?

+You could also look at the [headings test page] if you'd like.

 ---

 That first link had no filename extension, and that second link had a `.md` extension, and that third link had a `.html` extension.
 Those all work and resolve properly.